brajeshwar/brajeshwar.github.io/_posts/2008/2008-06-02-acrobatcom-adobes-online-office-suite.md

----
-layout: post
-title: Acrobat.com - Adobe's Online Office Suite
+# Acrobat.com - Adobe's Online Office Suite
----

 Another major change in Adobe's steer towards their online presence is that of the just launched <a href="http://www.acrobat.com/">Acrobat.com</a>.
 It is the combination of their online meetings tool -- Adobe Brio, online Word Processor -- Adobe Buzzword and online file sharing -- Adobe Share.
 This new announcement comes with the release of their latest offering -- Adobe Acrobat 9 -- with Flash built into the PDF experience.